ysoh286/honours-project-2017/detailed-notes.md

 - "An add-on to HTMLwidgets", package that allows htmlwidgets to cross-communicate and link together
 - Interactions available: linked brushing, filtering
 - Supported HTMLwidgets: Plotly, DT, Leaflet
-- generation of HTML pages using Bootstrap, jQuery...
+- generation of HTML pages, uses Bootstrap, jQuery...
 - Use of a sharedObject(V6) - in simple terms, you turn your data into a sharedObject which becomes interlinked between all widgets, making linked interactions possible (but that's only if your widget's already linked up with crosstalk)
 - Limitations: Not all HTMLwidgets could easily implement this, they have to meet some criteria.
 See the criteria and limitations here: